engranshul/storybooks/readme.md

 npm start
 ```
 ### Authentication

 In modern web applications, authentication can take a variety of forms.
 Traditionally, users log in by providing a username and password.
 With
 the rise of social networking, single sign-on using an OAuth provider
 such as Facebook or Twitter has become a popular authentication method.

-### way to create project in developer.google.console.Its a way to use
+### way to create project in developer.google.console

-### google as authentication system for your application.Steps involved
+* Its a way to use google as authentication system for your application.
-### are :

 * create project
 * select api that u want to work with
 * enable that api